 If your pup can't get enough sleep at night, it might force them to whine.
 Lack of sleep for a puppy used to enjoying uninterrupted sleep will make them uncomfortable and anxious.
 It could be that you changed their sleeping area.

-Alternatively, your dog can have an injury that prevents them from sleeping in peace.
 Try comforting your dog to help them sleep.
 If you removed them from their comfortable sleeping area, consider returning them so they can have a peaceful night.

 When your dog whines excessively at night when you have visitors, don’t be worried.
 Your dog can also whine when a new dog enters its territory.
-In such a situation, the dog will tuck its tails while lowering its body.
+In such a situation, the dog will tuck its tail while lowering its body.

 These are signs that the dog is intimidated or cautious around new people or dogs.
 You can stop this behavior in your dog by boosting its confidence.
 Remember this behavior makes your dog intimidated around strangers forcing them to avoid eye contact.